 Q. What causes hearing loss?

-The first type is a technical term called presbycusis.
-What this means is aging and genetics are playing a role and your hearing is slowly declining over time, similar to many people's experience with their eyesight.
+Hearing loss can be caused by several different things.
+The most common type, technically called presbycusis, means that aging or genetics are causing your hearing to slowly decline over time, similar to many people's experience with their eyesight.

-There are other less common causes of hearing loss such as high blood pressure, diabetes, medicinal reactions, etc. You should always consult your hearing healthcare provider if you have concerns that you may be experiencing hearing loss due to a medical condition.
+Some less common causes of hearing loss may be linked to high blood pressure, diabetes, medicinal reactions, and more.
+You should always consult your hearing healthcare provider if you think you may be experiencing hearing loss due to a medical condition.

 Q. How common is hearing loss?

-Almost 36 million Americans suffer from hearing loss.
+Overall, almost 36 million Americans suffer from hearing loss.
 That's approximately 1 in 8 people!
-Keep in mind that 60% of those people who have hearing loss, believe it or not, are below retirement age.
+Keep in mind that 60% of people who have hearing loss are below retirement age.

 Q. What are the common symptoms of hearing loss?